Visiting Distant Neighbors in Graph Convolutional Networks: Future Work and Conclusion

 \section{Future Work and Conclusion}

 The introduced expanded model has several limitations which may be improved in the future works.
 The current model does not include edge features and edge weights natively.
-There are several possible workarounds for this issue, such as converting the edges into nodes with features but including the edge features in the convolution, or similar solutions to the work done by \citet{https://doi.org/10.48550/arxiv.1905.12265}.
-Expansion of the current gradient descent optimization to a mini-batch stochastic one, such as \citet{minibatch} would also be helpful for larger datasets where memory limitations would not allow full-batch calculations.
+There are several possible workarounds for this issue, such as converting the edges into nodes with features but including the edge features in the convolution, or similar solutions to the work done by \cite{https://doi.org/10.48550/arxiv.1905.12265}.
+Expansion of the current gradient descent optimization to a mini-batch stochastic one, such as \cite{minibatch} would also be helpful for larger datasets where memory limitations would not allow full-batch calculations.

 In this work we have expanded the current notion of graph convolutional neural networks to a model which considers different coefficients for node's self-features and each layer of neighborhood.
-This would help remove two original assumptions in this model where only the features of the node itself and the first neighbors (with similar coefficients) where used to learn node representations.
+This would help remove original assumptions in this model where only the features of the node itself and the first neighbors (with similar coefficients) where used to learn node representations to use in downstream tasks such as classification and clustering tasks.
 Our model's propagation rule is expandable in terms of neighborhood distance and experiments on several datasets show a better generalization capability of this model compared to the original GCN, without adding to the trainable parameters, and particularly with a low number of available training nodes.
+This model can be useful in cases where the model size and efficiency is a concern and where the graph has an underlying higher-order structure, such as biological gene-regulatory networks or socioeconomic knowledge graphs.